ssfiero/DryEraser.hands/README.md

 ## User Story

-Our product is a To Do List that will allow users to create lists through texts and images.
+Our product is a To-Do List that will allow users to create lists through text and images.

 Our product supports emoji!
 :+1: :camel: :tada: :rocket: :metal: :octocat:

-## Product Specifications:
+## Product Specifications

 1. User should be able to add list items to the "white board", edit items already existing on the board, and remove items already existing on the board.